VVVKroller/cursor-habit-tracker-app/roadmap.md

 3. **Friends System**
    - Add/search friends.
-   - View each friend's habits and progress.
+   - View your friends list
-   - Possibly restrict which habits friends can see.
+   - While creating a habit, you can select a friend to share the habit with

 ---